Consteel/manual/docs/manual/2_0_file-handling/2_6_dxf-import.md

 - Layer handling

-  - Layers of the dxf drawing can be imported to ConSteel with its properties, or the whole dxf can be imported to an already existing ConSteel layer
+  - Layers of the dxf drawing can be imported to Consteel with its properties, or the whole dxf can be imported to an already existing Consteel layer

 <!-- /wp:list -->